+You Need to Be a Canadian Citizen or a Landed Immigrant to Start a Business in Canada.
 You can't start a business while you're in Canada on a visitor or student visa or while you're here on a work permit.
 You may be able to partner with one or more Canadians to start a business here but that doesn't mean that you will be able to reside in Canada.
 To do that, you need to immigrate to Canada.

-Not All Businesses in Canada Need to Be Registered
+Not All Businesses Need to Be Registered

 Registering a Business Name Does Not Protect Your Business Name

 It would be nice if registering your business name with your province or territory meant that no one else was allowed to use it, but generally, it doesn't.
 Different forms of business ownership provide different levels of business name protection, but none of them provide full name protection.